 - Choose a health plan.
 If you haven’t already selected a plan, that’s your first step.
-MIT offers two employee health plans: the MIT Traditional Health Plan and the MIT Choice Plan.
-Both allow you to choose a primary care provider on campus.
-If you need help figuring out which plan is right for you, take our quiz!
+MIT offers three employee health plans: the MIT Traditional Health Plan, the MIT Choice Plan, and the MIT High Deductible Health Plan (HDHP).
+All three allow you to choose a primary care provider on campus.

 - Transfer your medical records.
 To transfer your medical records from your previous provider to MIT Medical, just download and complete the Authorization for Release of Protected Health Information (Medical Record) to MIT Medical.
 Then send the form to the doctor or facility who will be transferring your medical record to MIT Medical.

-- Sign up for FollowMyHealth @ MITMedical.
+- Sign up for HealthELife.
 With our online patient portal, you can request appointments and prescription refills, securely communicate with your healthcare providers, and more.
 Signing up is easy.
-Just stop by the front desk, show a photo ID (your MIT ID or any government-issued photo ID is fine), and give us an email address.
-You’ll receive an email confirmation with instructions for activating your account online.
+Just stop by the front desk.
+We’ll ask you a few identifying questions and you’ll receive an email confirmation with instructions for activating your account online.

 Your first visit